alxmrs/langpipe/README.md

 # Description

-Preprocessing a corpus of transcripts, for example, is as easy as:
+Getting all the nouns from a corpus of transcripts, for example, is as easy as:

 ```bash